chiefnarx/Bakerite_Foods/README.md

 # ☁️ Bakerite Foods Data Pipeline

-Bakerite Foods is a data engineering project designed to orchestrate and automate data workflows for a fictional food distribution company.
+Bakerite Foods is a data engineering project designed to orchestrate and automate data workflows for a food distribution company.
 Using **Apache Airflow** on WSL, the pipeline extracts, transforms, and loads (ETL) raw data into structured tables within **Azure cloud storage and services**.
 The end-to-end system ensures reliability, scalability, and automation of data operations.

 ---